ComradOrg/Comrad/README.md

 #### Post

 Experimenting with posts as 'cards', kind of like Tinder, which you can swipe up to up-vote or amplify, swipe down to down-vote or dampen, swipe left to see the next card and swipe right to see the previous.
 A horizontal feed basically.
 One image or video allowed; up to 1000? words allowed; maybe a title?
-Design is horrendous so far, needs work.

 <img src="client/assets/screen-feed.png" height="600" alt="Post screen" />